DevJethava/DevJethava/README.md

 ### Hi there, I'm Dev Jethava 👋

-## I'm a Student, Developer, and Contributor!
+## I'm a Developer and Contributor!

-- 🔭 I’m currently working on a Android, JAVA, Kotlin
+- 🔭 I’m currently working on an Android, JAVA, Kotlin
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Unit Testing
 - 🥅 Goals: Contribute more to Open Source projects